hdShang/arxiv-daily/docs/cs-AI/2023-12-01/papers/231204578v1-towards-a-psychological-generalist-ai-a-survey-of-current-applicatio.md

 ---
 layout: default
-title: Towards a Psychological Generalist AI: A Survey of Current Applications of Large Language Models and Future Prospects
+title: "Towards a Psychological Generalist AI: A Survey of Current Applications of Large Language Models and Future Prospects"
 ---

 # Towards a Psychological Generalist AI: A Survey of Current Applications of Large Language Models and Future Prospects